Biochar, Wildfire Risk Mitigation, and Forest Health

 Resources, Grants, Financing, and Networks of Support

-PINA’s Executive Director, Peter Bane, will facilitate the sessions and also cover the elements of permaculture design that inform FERP’s multifunctional biochar protocol for forest health: how it bolsters community economies, regenerates ecosystems, aids agriculture, and mitigates the climate threat.
+PINA’s Executive Director, Peter Bane, facilitates the sessions and also covers the elements of permaculture design that inform FERP’s multifunctional biochar protocol for forest health: how it bolsters community economies, regenerates ecosystems, aids agriculture, and mitigates the climate threat.

-Kelpie Wilson, owner of Wilson Biochar, LLC, kiln designer, and a pioneer in the forest biochar movement will be available during the Feb.
-16th session for discussion of the emerging industry and technical questions on kiln design and use.
-Each session will include opportunities for Q&A.
+Kelpie Wilson, owner of Wilson Biochar, LLC, kiln designer, and a pioneer in the forest biochar movement attended the Feb.
+16th session for discussion of the emerging industry and answers technical questions on kiln design and use.
+Each session includes Q&A.

 PINA has produced a documentary about its fire ecology efforts, “Restoring Forests with Fire,” viewable above.
-The webinar series builds on this work and allows participants greater interaction and technical understanding.
-If you are under wildfire threats in your community, are considering how to reduce fuel loads without pollution, want permanent improvements in forest health and productivity, seek to put firefighting skills to use in the winter months, have responsibility for fire protection, or are providing advice and guidance to anyone facing these issues, we encourage you to join us.
+The webinar series builds on this work and allows viewers to gain a deeper technical understanding and learn from recorded participant questions.
+If you are under wildfire threats in your community, are considering how to reduce fuel loads without pollution, want permanent improvements in forest health and productivity, seek to put firefighting skills to use in the winter months, have responsibility for fire protection, or are providing advice and guidance to anyone facing these issues, we encourage you to purchase this webinar or join PINA and get access to all of our recorded content with membership.